Aschen/understand-js-runtimes/README.md

 ![logo](https://avatars.githubusercontent.com/u/12933347)

-**Stay up to date with my technical watch** :point_right: https://links.aschen.tech/ (Or on [LinkedIn](https://www.linkedin.com/pulse/e-veille-tech-04022-apprentissage-continu-adrien-maret/))
+**Stay up to date with technical aspect of programming** :point_right: https://links.aschen.tech/ (Or on [LinkedIn](https://www.linkedin.com/pulse/e-veille-tech-04022-apprentissage-continu-adrien-maret/))

 I gathered these various resources about Javascript interpreters and V8 in particular by preparing a conference on understanding how Javascript engines work.